mdancho84/mdancho84.github.io/_posts/2017-12-27-six-reasons-to-use-R-for-business.md

 ## Conclusion

 R has a wide range of benefits making it our obvious choice for Data Science for Busienss (DS4B).
 That's not to say that Python isn't a good choice as well, but, for the wide-range of needs for business, there's nothing that compares to R. In this article we saw why learning R is a great choice.
-In the next article we'll show you [how to learn R](https://www.business-science.io/learning-r/2018/03/03/how_to_learn_R_pt1.html) in 12 weeks.
+In the next article we'll show you [how to learn R](https://www.business-science.io/learning-r/2018/03/03/how_to_learn_R_pt1.html)  using the 80/20 Rule.

 <br>
 <hr>